Screen time affects toddlers’ life skills, study finds - NewsBreak

 Khan, who led the study with food science and human nutrition professor Sharon Donovan and graduate student Arden McMath, said executive function includes abilities such as regulating thoughts, emotions and behavior; working memory and switching attention between tasks or competing demands.

 “We found that toddlers who engaged in less than 60 minutes of screen time per day had significantly greater ability to actively control their own cognition than those who spent more time staring at phones, tablets, televisions and computers,” McMath said in an article from the university.
-“They had greater inhibitory control, working memory and overall executive function.”Maher: Biden should choose a new running mate in 2024
+“They had greater inhibitory control, working memory and overall executive function.”All your parenting woes tackled on Mommy Matters

 Families of the 356 toddlers who took part in the new research are also participants in the University of Illinois’ STRONG KIDS 2 cohort study, according to an article written by the university.